Primary Endpoint

 • 48% of the treated patients crossed over from the carboplatin and pemetrexed arm after confirmation of disease progression to receive RYBREVANT® as a single agent1

-At the interim analysis (33% of prespecified events), OS results were2:
+OS results at interim analysis (33% of prespecified events)2

 RYBREVANT® and chemotherapy survival rates in Papillon trialRYBREVANT® (amivantamab) and chemotherapy survival rates in Papillon trial